LizPlzArt/Ex2/README.md

 Ex 2 year 1 semester 1 Java

 This object oriented java program implements a simple spreadsheet with the following features:
-Enter different types of data into cells- numbers, text, formulas.
+  1.Enter different types of data into cells- numbers, text, formulas.
-Simple math calculations.
+  2.Simple math calculations.
-Referring to other cells including using them in calculations.
+  3.Referring to other cells including using them in calculations.
-Printing an error when you enter invalid data.
+  4.Printing an error when you enter invalid data.
+  5.Saving the data in the sheet to a text file and loading info from such file.

 The sheet class holds most of the functions I personally implemented in this code, as we were given a large chunk of code to work around.
 Unfortunately, the instructions were unclear, confusing, misleading and non compatible with the object oriented programing model.